ethereum-oasis-op/baseline/examples/bri-3/docs/dids/did-authentication.md

 ## DIDs Explanation

-The Decentralized Identifiers (DIDs) is a globally unique identifier.
-By utilizing it for authentication, DIDs enables a decentralized and self-sovereign approach to digital identity, where users have control over their own identity data and can prove their identity without relying on centralized authorities.
+[W3C Decentralized Identifiers](https://www.w3.org/TR/did-core/) (DIDs) are cryptographically variable, globally unique identifiers.
+By utilizing DIDs for authentication, they enable a decentralized and self-sovereign approach to digital identity, where users have control over their own identity data and can prove their identity without relying on centralized authorities.

 In context of Bri-3, they are designed to enable users (BpiSubjects) to